EPAENERGYSTAR/epathermostat/docs/index.rst

 -------

 Please feel free to reach out to either
-Abhishek Jathar (Abhishek.Jathar@icf.com) or
-Craig Maloney (craig@intellovations.com) with questions or for technical support.
+Abhishek Jathar (Abhishek.Jathar@icf.com) with questions or for technical support.